 If generous slices of pizza and a low-key local atmosphere are your thing, Pinky G’s Pizzeria is your place.
 Featured on Food Network’s Diners, Drive-Ins and Dives and voted gold medal winner for Best Pizza in the valley since opening in 2011, Pinky G’s is sure to please with unique pies, appetizers and salad options.
 Try the Abe Froman, named after the Sausage King of Chicago, topped with spiced Italian sausage, buffalo mozzarella and fresh basil.
 Featuring a full bar with 20 beers to choose from and a new dessert menu, Pinky G’s has something for everyone.
 Follow the pizzeria on Facebook to stay up to date with musical performances on the redesigned stage.
 Breeze in for the popular $8 lunch special — a giant slice, salad and soda — or head in for late-night snacks and tall-boy specials after exploring the Town Square.
 Pinky G’s always offers takeout and downtown delivery from 5 to 10 p.m.

 After a day out enjoying Jackson’s activities, head to Pizzeria Caldera for authentic Napoletana-style pizza.
 Its scenic second-floor location overlooks the Town Square and is the perfect spot to enjoy a pint of locally brewed beer, a glass of Italian wine or a select cocktail.
 The pizza starts with daily-made dough, perfected by owner Chris Hansen after years of experimenting with baking bread.
 Baked in a gas-fired, stone-hearth oven, the pies attain perfection: a crispy, thin crust with a chewy crumb, San Marzano tomato sauce and toppings in traditional and unique combinations.
 Try the Porcellino, with tomato sauce, mozzarella, pork sausage, bacon, mushrooms, spinach, roasted garlic and fresh sage.
-Be sure to explore other areas of the menu, from salads and small plates to pastas such as tomato basil marinara with meatballs, and paninis like chicken, pesto, cranberry and provolone.
+Be sure to explore other areas of the menu, from salads and small plates to pastas such as tomato basil marinara with meatballs, and paninis like the Napoli, with prosciutto, mozzarella, vine-ripe tomato and basil-sunflower-seed pesto.

 Featured on Food Network’s Diners, Drive-Ins and Dives, and including a game room for kids, 40 televisions for sports fans and an array of food options, “the Winder” — as it’s known among locals — is a sure hit for lunch, dinner or a snack.
 The extensive bar offers 30 beers on tap and a comprehensive menu that will give you so many choices that you may not be able to narrow them down.
 So don’t.
 Share a few plates of appetizers, such as pot stickers, hot wings or a sidewinders pretzel.
-Or opt to build your own whole or slices of pizza (the carne asada is to-die-for).
-The menu offers 12 burgers plus a build-your-own option.
-Try the barbecue burger with onion slivers, barbecue sauce and Swiss cheese.
+Then try a burger or perhaps a steak from the new custom steak menu.
+Options include tri-tip, New York or skirt steak and your choice of topping and sauce.
+If you are in the mood for pizza, opt to build your own whole or slices of pizza (the carne asada is to die for).
 Swing by during the big game, prepare for a party and pick your seats carefully based on your favorite team’s fans.

 In a town that’s oddly obsessed with margaritas (spicy margs, anyone?), there might be no better combination of taste and views than a blackberry margarita from Deadman’s Bar at Signal Mountain Lodge.
 The lodge, located on the shores of Jackson Lake in Grand Teton National Park, strives to be the one stop shop for visitors to the park.
 However, if you’re not looking for an all inclusive package, it’s well worth it to at least stop in for a bite to eat at the Trapper Grill and take in the views of Jackson Lake and the Tetons.